zackforbing/ruby-submissions/1605/module_4_assignments/gametime/david_and_matt_c/check_in_2.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Render and move a ball with no gravity

-* Goal 2:
+* Goal 2: Ball collides with walls, ground and net, and reacts accordingly

-* Goal 3:
+* Goal 3: Ball collides with player, and reacts accordingly

-_Note: Instructor/Groups can add additional goals beyond 3.
-Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Scoreboard (cards 20, 21, and persistence)

 ### Feedback?